KDE/documentation-develop-kde-org/content/docs/getting-started/main_window.md

 First, of course, we have to include the header file containing the class declaration.

-We initialise our text editor with an object and use KXmlGuiWindow's built-in `setCentralWidget()` function on it which tells the KXmlGuiWindow what should appear in the central section of the window.
+We initialise our text editor with a [QWidget](https://doc.qt.io/qt-5/qwidget.html) object and use KXmlGuiWindow's built-in `setCentralWidget()` function on it which tells the KXmlGuiWindow what should appear in the central section of the window.

 Finally, [KXmlGuiWindow::setupGUI](docs:kxmlgui;KXmlGuiWindow::setupGUI) is called which does a lot of behind-the-scenes stuff and creates the default menu bars (Settings, Help).